ArnoldGee/portfolio-2/README.md

 # Boring?
 Never again. 😜

-Welcome to my new personal portfolio built with React.
+Welcome to my new personal portfolio built with React & Styled Components